mumble-voip/mumble-iphoneos/README.markdown

 project file for Mumble (Mumble.xcodeproj) in the root of the source tree and hit Cmd-B to build!

+**Note:** The project currently only works in the legacy build system, which is available in **XCode version 13**, but not in XCode version 14.
+We will need someone to fix that facing forward.

 Extra tips for advanced users
 =============================